 Problems

-Bridge Road is experiencing high vacancy rates as low cost clothing outlets are shutting down.
-Another problem is that drivers keep knocking away the guidance bollards on the elevated tram stops, and some drivers fall off the edge of the tram stop.
+Bridge Road is going through a transition – low cost clothing outlets are shutting down and new entrants are focussing on offering services that can attract regular repeat patronage from local residents.
+Another problem is that drivers keep knocking away the guidance bollards on the elevated tram stops, and some drivers fall off the exposed edges of the tram stops.

 Opportunities